-- 21. The following sections of the Act apply to the contract for the purposes of the Adjudicator's jurisdiction. - 22.
-Section 4 of the Act Site in the Territory the site is at a remote community [redacted] in the Northern Territory.
-The site map provided at Tab 7 of the Application establishes the building site in the Northern Territory.
-I am satisfied that the site is a site in the Northern Territory for the purposes of the Act. - 23.
-Section 5 of the Act Construction Contract the contract is a construction contract by reference to the contract documents and the parties agree that they entered into a construction contract.
-However, the parties cannot agree on precisely what documents and terms form the [1st] Contract.
+- 21. The following sections of the Act apply to the Contract for the purposes of the Adjudicator's jurisdiction. - 22.
+Section 4 of the Act Site in the Territory the site is at a remote community South of Darwin in the Northern Territory.
+The site map provided at Folder 2, Tab 8 of the Application and Tab MD4E of the Response identifies the building site in the Northern Territory.
+I am satisfied that the site is a site in the Northern Territory for the purposes of the Act.

-- 24. The Applicant says that the Panel Contract is a stand-alone contract that pre-qualified a panel of contractors for a period of 12 months to bid on the [1st project] and other works and that the actual GC's of the [1st] Contract is the "...Period Contract for Works and Services (Effective Date: 10 January 2011 Version No. 4.1.34)..." ("PCWS"). - 25.
-The Respondent says "The parties entered into a panel contract......which incorporates the terms and conditions of the construction contract...", that is the PCWS plus conditions of tendering, preliminary clauses and special conditions from the "Panel Contract" and that those are the terms of the [1st] Contract.
+- 23. Section 5 of the Act Construction Contract the Contract is a construction contract by reference to the contract documents and the parties agree that they entered into a construction contract.
+However, the parties cannot agree on precisely what documents and terms form the Eva Valley Contract. - 24.
+The Applicant says that the Panel Contract is a stand-alone contract that pre-qualified a panel of contractors for a period of 12 months to bid on the Eva Valley and other works and that the actual GC's of the Eva Valley Contract is the "...Period Contract for Works and Services (Effective Date: 10 January 2011 Version No. 4.1.34)..." ("PCWS"). - 25.
+The Respondent says "The parties entered into a panel contract.....which incorporates the terms and conditions of the construction contract...", that is, the PCWS plus conditions of tendering, preliminary clauses and special conditions from the "Panel Contract", and that those are the terms of the Eva Valley Contract.
 This much is clear from the Application, the Response and further submissions from the parties. - 26.
-The initial contention between the parties in relation to the terms of the [1st] Contract is whether or not there has been a failure by the Applicant, when preparing the Application, to:

-".....state the details of or have attached to it:

-- (i) the construction contract involved or relevant extracts of it.....". - 27.
-A careful reading of the PCWS terms establishes at GC 2.2 the "Formation of Contract" provisions and sets out in order of precedence the documents which will form the contract.
-The parties presumably read the contract document and the Applicant has included the PCWS terms in its submissions which terms clearly state what comprises the [1st] Contract.
-Additionally, the parties consistently refer to the Panel Contract in their submissions which, in my view, states the details of the construction contract for the purposes of the Act. - 28.
-While not having the entire contract to hand may not be convenient for the Adjudicator, I found it unnecessary to call for a copy of the Request for Tender of the Panel Contract which, inter alia, included a copy of the
+The initial contention between the parties in relation to the terms of the Eva Valley Contract is whether or not there has been a failure by the Applicant, when preparing the Application, to: - ".....state the details of or have attached to it: - (i) the construction contract involved or relevant extracts of it; and - (ii) any payment claim that has given rise to the payment dispute....". - 27.
+A careful reading of the PCWS terms establishes at GC 2.2 the "Formation of Contract" provisions and sets out in order of precedence the documents which will form the Contract.
+The parties presumably read the contract document and the Applicant has included the PCWS terms in its submissions which terms clearly state what comprises the Eva Valley Contract.
+Additionally, the parties consistently refer to the Panel Contract in their submissions which, in my view, states the details of the construction contract for the purposes of the Act.

-Special Conditions of Tendering and Contract ("SC") of the Panel Contract, as these were included in the Response at Tab MD3.

-29. In reaching a landing on this point, I turned to the 'Request for Service' for the [1st project works].
+- 28. While not having the entire Contract to hand may not be convenient for the Adjudicator, I found it unnecessary to call for a copy of the Request for Tender of the Panel Contract which, inter alia, included a copy of the Special Conditions of Tendering and Contract ("SC") of the Panel Contract, as these were included in the Response at Tab MD3. - 29.
+In reaching a landing on this point, I turned to the 'Request for Service' for the Eva Valley works.
 While the heading on that document states it is a Request for Service, it is in fact a quotation of the works in the form of a simplified tender document, a Request for Tender ("RFT").
 A careful reading of the document informs the respective tenderers in the section titled "HOW TO RESPOND TO THIS QUOTATION" and goes on to state: